What you should know:

 Short on time?

-Managing Director of Fund Investments Miguel Luina explains the different types of venture capital investments and their benefits in just 60 seconds.
+Head of Venture and Growth Equity Miguel Luina explains the different types of venture capital investments and their benefits in just 60 seconds.

 Then, go deeper with our Introduction to Venture Capital below.